Vika1990Z/Vika1990Z.github.io/ventus/content/getting-started/organizations.md

 This action is available only if your User Role in this Organization is *Owner or Administrator*.
 {{% /notice %}}

-To edit Organization, do the following:
+To edit the Organization, do the following:
 - identify, what Organization you want to edit, on the *Organizations page*;
 - click on the **Actions** icon and select the EDIT in the list of available options;
 - update the name of the Organization on the next opened *Edit Organization window* and click on the SAVE icon.